Frequently Asked Questions

 Q. Do I have to pay for my student parking permit when I get it?

 A. Payments for student parking permits are not made to the campus police department.
 When the permits are issued the fee is put onto the student’s campus account.
-You may go pay on it at the business office, or pay it at a later date as is on your student account.
+You may go pay on it at the business office, or pay it at a later date.
 Some types of student financial aid, grants and scholarships do assist on the payment of student parking permits so you may want to check on this about the third week of Fall classes.

 Q. When does the student parking permit I purchase expire?